eboos7/eboos7.github.io/_posts/2023-12-11-Github-Setup.md

 > Agent pid 59566
 ```
 {: .nolineno }
-## 3. Create a Config file and make host entries
+## 3. Create a config file and make host entries
 If you do not have a `config` file in your `.ssh` folder create one using the touch command.
 ```shell
 $ touch config